abrahamwoubie/summerschool/index.md

 ## Course Overview
 <p align="justify">University of Eastern Finland (UEF) hosts a number of different summer
 courses in August 2019.
 The course <span style="color:blue"> Deep Reinforcement Learning for Computer Games </span> is organized by the School of Computing of the UEF.
-Contact teaching takes place at the Joensuu campus of the UEF from August 12th to 16th.</p>
+The teaching takes place at the Joensuu campus of the UEF from August 12th to 16th.</p>

 <!--The first day includes course introduction, introduction to machine
 learning, linear mixed models and basics of deep learning for modeling